-With the rapid evolution of big tech and the evolving emphasis on the customer journey, a Customer Data Platform (CDP) has never been more important to your business.
+With the rapid evolution of big tech and the evolving emphasis on the customer journey, a Customer Data Platform (CDP) has never been more important to your business’s customer data strategy.
 Marketing trends and consumer behavior make it clear that traditional marketing strategies and tactics will not be nearly as effective as they once were.
-Home Services brands service a wide range of customers, and each customer interaction is a unique, valuable data point to your business.
-So, what can a Home Services company do to maximize customer loyalty, personalize brand interactions, and increase revenue opportunities?
-The answer to this and more lie within the capabilities and value a CDP offers to the Home Services industry.
+Brands serve a wide range of customers, and each interaction is a unique, valuable data point to your business.
+So, what can your company do to maximize customer loyalty, personalize brand interactions, and increase revenue opportunities?
+The answer lies within the capabilities and value of a CDP.

-It’s no secret you can learn a lot from how and when a customer interacts with different components of your business.
-If you are not centralizing this rich data to act on in all your marketing efforts, you are likely missing out on revenue opportunities.
-The Home Services industry serves a wide customer base that may have a plumbing issue one week and an HVAC issue the next.
-The truth is these customers may interact and find your business in a variety of ways.
-Some prefer submitting contact information online, some prefer calling your number listed on your website, some might use a Google Ads call extension to get in touch with you, the list goes on.
-By definition, a CDP is software that aggregates and organizes data across various customer touchpoints, creating a centralized API hup to pass real-time data to all marketing related vendors.
-Customers expect personalized interactions with your brand, and you expect healthy revenue growth, a CDP sits at the intersection of these two expectations.
+You can learn a lot from how and when a customer interacts with different components of your business.
+If you are not centralizing and operationalizing this rich data to inform your marketing efforts, you are likely missing out on revenue opportunities.
+Customers may interact and find your business in a variety of ways.
+Some prefer submitting contact information online, some prefer calling the number listed on your website, some might use a Google Ads call extension, the list goes on.
+By definition, a CDP is software that aggregates and organizes data across various customer touchpoints, creating a centralized place to collect and enrich customer data before passing it downstream to marketing channels Customers expect personalized interactions with your brand, and you expect a solid customer data strategy leading to revenue growth, so a CDP sits at the intersection of these two expectations.

 There are numerous ways customers find and interact with your brand.
-Your website analytics and Customer Relationship Management (CRM) house a ton of granular data that can tell you a lot about the how, what, and when customers found your brand and engaged with you.
-The inherent challenge many Home Services companies face is keeping a singular view of customer data that is understandable, actionable, and reliable.
-A website and CRM are both critical elements of any successful Home Services company and they both offer incredible insights into your customers.
-These rich data sources are almost meaningless if you cannot understand and action on that customer data.
-Again, this is where a CDP comes in, by centralization and democratization of all your customer data and acting as an API hub to pass customer segments to a variety of vendors and platforms in real-time.
+Your website analytics and Customer Relationship Management (CRM) system houses a ton of granular data that can tell you a lot about the how, what, and when customers found your brand and engaged with you.
+The inherent challenge many companies face is keeping a singular view of customer data that is understandable, actionable, and reliable.
+A website and CRM are both critical elements to the success of a business and they both offer incredible insights on your customers.
+These rich data sources are almost meaningless if you cannot understand and take action on that customer data.
+This is where a CDP plays an important role in your customer data strategy.
+It centralizes and democratizes all your customer data and acts as an API hub to pass customer segments to a variety of vendors and platforms in real-time.

-The key to data unification in any CDP platform is a Visitor ID.
-A primary Visitor ID is usually an email address, secondary Visitor IDs can include names, phone numbers, customer IDs, etc. The key to selecting a primary Visitor ID is ensuring it is strong and not likely to change over time, an email address is a perfect example of a strong Visitor ID.
-The Visitor ID is key to unifying your data and tying it back to a single customer.
-The Visitor ID allows a CDP to append behavioral insights like website interactions, lifetime customer value, time since last service, product offering affinities, etc.
+The key to data unification in any CDP is a Visitor ID.
+A primary Visitor ID is usually a hashed email or another reliable and durable contact ID, address, secondary Visitor IDs can include names, phone numbers, customer IDs, etc. The key to selecting a primary Visitor ID is ensuring it is strong and not likely to change over time.
+An email address is a perfect example of a strong Visitor ID.
+The Visitor ID unifies your data and ties it back to a single customer.
+The Visitor ID also allows a CDP to append behavioral insights like website interactions, lifetime customer value, time since last service, product offering affinities, etc.

-While there are almost endless variations, twists and turns customers may take on their journey to scheduling an appointment or making a purchase.
+There are endless variations customers may take on their journey to making a purchase.
 Your configured data sources will allow access for a CDP solution to tap into this data.
-The beauty of a CDP is that it allows us to track and record these journeys in a singular location.
-Both internal and external data visualization tools will help unlock valuable insights on what your top converting customer’s behavior looks like and where you are losing customers.
-These customer journey insights will allow your brand to personalize messaging based on where they are at in their path to conversion, and in turn boost media spend efficiency and drive incremental revenue for your brand.
-Below is an example of a full illustration of just one customer journey, and how a market leading CDP solution tracks and acts on these touchpoints.
+The beauty of a CDP is that you can track and record these journeys in a singular location.
+Both internal and external data visualization tools will help unlock valuable insights about your top converting customer’s behavior and where you are losing customers.
+These customer journey insights will allow your brand to personalize messaging based on where they are in their path to conversion, and consequently boost media spend efficiency and drive incremental revenue.
+Below is an example of a full illustration of one customer journey, and how a market leading CDP solution tracks and acts on these touchpoints.

 What do you wish you knew about your customers?
-How would you change your messaging and interactions with customers if you knew exactly where they where at in their purchase journey?
-A CDP can unlock this insight and allow your brand to speak to your customers on a much more personalized level.
-As mentioned above, a CDP acts as a non-biased and democratized data source to pass audience segments to all your marketing vendors.
+How would you change your messaging and interactions with customers if you knew exactly where they were in their purchase journey?
+A CDP can unlock these insights and allow your brand to speak to your customers on a much more personalized level.
+As mentioned above, a CDP acts as a non-biased and democratized data source to pass audience segments to your marketing vendors.
 This means you can act on highly valuable audience segments across your entire marketing stack, in real-time.
-As marketers, we have to ask “what does this mean for revenue generation”?
+As marketers, we need to ask, “what does this mean for revenue generation?”
 This approach increases cost savings with ad spend efficiency by suppressing both existing and engaged customers.
 This strategic targeting alone will prove invaluable savings to your bottom line.

-As a Home Services business, what are you doing to maximize customer loyalty, personalize brand interactions, and increase revenue opportunities?
-The answer to this question lies within deploying a well-planned, industry tailored CDP solution.
-A customer journey in the Home Services industry is as unique as each customer interaction with your brand, and should be treated as such.
-A CDP will allow you to not only create meaningful brand interactions with your customers, but it will also have a positive impact on your revenue and position your brand well in a customer privacy centric marketing environment.
+A customer journey is as unique as each customer’s interaction with your brand and should be treated as such.
+A CDP will allow you to not only create meaningful interactions with your customers, but it will also have a positive impact on your revenue and position your brand positively in a privacy-centric marketing environment.